temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 - worker
 - admin

-Multiple permissions for the same namespace will be overriden by the `ClaimMapper`.
+Multiple permissions for the same Namespace are overridden by the `ClaimMapper`.

 ##### Example of a JWT payload for The Default JWT ClaimMapper